dannysmith/manual/README.md

 #### ⚠️ This isn't really a manual...

-Intruction manuals provide definate instructions on how you should use something.
+Instruction manuals provide definite instructions on how you should use something.
 You pretty much have to follow them.
 Working together is different.
 It's a *n*-way thing.
 So this isn't really an instruction manual at all, it's just a load of information about how I *like* to work.
 It outlines my preferences and peculiarities in the hope that by knowing them up-front, we can find a way to do **amazing work** together.

 **I will do my best to adjust my personality style to help with this.**

 Nothing in here is set in stone.
-Nothing is an isntrction, or even a recommendation.
+Nothing is an instruction, or even a recommendation.
 It's just a **heads-up**.

 Thanks to Dan Barrett for [the idea](https://medium.com/@dasbarrett/a-user-manual-for-dan-d0a285874f72) (he links to a bunch more).